bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 * Completely override a block's appearance (redefine it).
 * Add blocks with a new representation.

 You can use redefinition levels to create a universal CSS block library and change it on the project level.
-You can then use use an assembly to only include the desired block representations in the project.
+You can then use an assembly to only include the desired block representations in the project.

 **Example**